 A reading, research, or writing project related to a student's special interest or need.
 The course may be taken only by juniors or seniors with approval of the departmental chair and agreement by an English instructor to direct the project.
-This course is normally offered as
+This course is normally offered as needed.

-FAMILY STUDIES (FMST)
+FAMILY SCIENCE (FMST)

-1113 INTRODUCTION TO FAMILY STUDIES
+1113 INTRODUCTION TO FAMILY SCIENCE